-- 2.07.2 Precise and Powerful controlled techniques are those attacks which hit the scoring area with controlled explosiveness with no damage inflicted on opponent. - 2.07.3 Examples of Perfect timing: when an attack is delivered exactly as the opponent starts to move towards attacker; when an attack is delivered immediately as the opponent loses balance. - 2.07.4 Good form refers to the correct execution of the technique. - 2.07.5 Correct distance is the distance in which the executed technique can be performed in good form. - 2.07.6 Zanshin is the focus of the competitor before his/her attack, during the attack, and after the attack; zanshin must be maintained. - 2.07.7 Good sporting attitude is when attacker has no malicious intentions of hurting opponent despite the pressure to win. - 2.07.8 More examples of effective techniques, displayed with the above-mentioned characteristics, that deserve to be awarded an IPPON are: - (a) Effective Jodan Geri techniques (contact is not a must, however, maximum distance from face; for points to be awarded; must be at least 2 inches). - (b) Effective attacks delivered on the undefended scoring areas with delayed or no reaction from opponent. - (c) Effective attacks delivered on opponents who turned their back to their attackers.
-If technique lacks any of the mentioned criteria, it will not be awarded an Ippon.
-If technique is too weak, it may not be scored at all. - (d) When a combination of effective consecutive techniques is delivered on opponent (that is, if each technique on its own would have merited a waza-ari). - 2.07.9 A Waza-ari is awarded for a technique almost comparable to that needed to score an IPPON, as explained above.
+- 2.07.2 Precise and Powerful controlled techniques are those attacks which hit the scoring area with controlled explosiveness with no damage inflicted on opponent. - 2.07.3 Examples of Perfect timing: when an attack is delivered exactly as the opponent starts to move towards attacker; when an attack is delivered immediately as the opponent loses balance. - 2.07.4 Good form refers to the correct execution of the technique. - 2.07.5 Correct distance is the distance in which the executed technique can be performed in good form. - 2.07.6 Zanshin is the focus of the competitor before his/ her attack, during the attack, and after the attack; zanshin must be maintained. - 2.07.7 Good sporting attitude is when attacker has no malicious intentions of hurting opponent despite the pressure to win. - 2.07.8 More examples of effective techniques, displayed with the above-mentioned characteristics, that deserve to be awarded an IPPON are: - Effective Jodan Geri techniques (must be executed with total control). (a) - (b) Effective attacks delivered on the undefended scoring areas with delayed or no reaction from opponent. - Effective attacks delivered on opponents who turned their back to their attackers.
+If (c) technique lacks any of the mentioned criteria, it will not be awarded an Ippon.
+If technique is too weak, it may not be scored at all. - (d) When a combination of effective consecutive techniques is delivered on opponent (that is, if each technique on its own would have merited a Waza-ari). - 2.07.9 A Waza-ari is awarded for a technique almost comparable to that needed to score an IPPON, as explained above.